joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ```
 {:codeblock}

-Replace the value of `<CABUNDLE>` with the [base64 encoded string](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp#deploy-ocp-docker-registry-secret) that you generated when you created the secret for your entitlement key.
+Replace the value of `<CABUNDLE>` with the base64 encoded string that you generated in the previous step.
 Then, use the `kubectl` CLI to add the custom resource definition to your project.

 ```
 kubectl apply -f ibpconsole-crd.yaml -n <NAMESPACE>
 ```
 {:codeblock}
-Replace `<NAMESPACE>` with the name of your project.
+Replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 You should see the following output when it is successful:
 ```